kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-init.md

 What this example would do is write the manifest files for the control plane and etcd in `/etc/kubernetes/manifests` based on the configuration in `configfile.yaml`.
 This allows you to modify the files and then skip these phases using `--skip-phases`.
-By calling the last command you will create a control plane node with the custom manifest files.
+By calling the last command you will create a control plane with the custom manifest files.

 {{< feature-state for_k8s_version="v1.22" state="beta" >}}